roman-milk/roman-milk.github.io/hotwife-surprise.md

  "You really like it?"
 Cleo breathed, obviously eager for her husband's approval.

  Nodding again, Malcolm said, "Oh yes, Cleo."
 He nudged his chin at her.
 "But you're going to have it fastened up properly at the dinner, yeah?"
-Report_Story #2